Computer vision has rapidly become one of the most transformative

 It’s impossible to highlight every company doing amazing work at the intersection of computer vision and manufacturing and industrial automation.
 Here are a few more companies that are pushing the boundaries:

-• PreML GmBH: German startup founded in 2020 focused on automated visual quality inspection.
+- PreML GmBH: German startup focused on automated visual quality inspection.

-• Stemmer Imaging: Based in Germany, S9I is Europe’s largest imaging technology provider, with a hand in everything from photography to factory floor vision systems.
+- Stemmer Imaging: Europe’s largest imaging technology provider, with a hand in everything from photography to factory floor vision systems.

-• Pickit 3D: 2016 spinout of NASA robotics software provider Intermodalics, focused on 3D vision systems for robotic guidance.
+- Pickit 3D: 2016 spinout of NASA robotics software provider Intermodalics.

-• Matroid: End-to-end no-code computer vision solutions for quality assurance, assembly verification, and safety and compliance founded by Stanford adjunct professor Reza Zadeh.
+- Matroid: End-to-end no-code computer vision solutions for quality assurance, assembly verification, and safety and compliance.

 Due to the highly proprietary nature of manufacturing and industrial automation processes, public computer vision datasets are few and far between.
-Hopefully these datasets will help you get started:
+Here are a few datasets will help you get started: